mHealth-Research-Group/paaws-benchmarking/README.md

 ```

 ### Replicating Our Results
 We've included `/replicate_our_results/replicate_4.2.1_simfl_jobs.txt` and `/replicate_our_results/replicate_4.2.2_fl_jobs.txt` which contains the bash commands we ran when reporting the results in our paper.
-We recommend running each of these commands as separate, independent jobs on a cluster space with a large amount of compute space.
-[This document](https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/replicate_our_results/replicate_our_results.md) contains more information on replicating our results.
+We recommend running each of these commands as separate, independent jobs on a cluster space with a large amount of compute space. <a href="https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/replicate_our_results/replicate_our_results.md" target="_blank"> This document</a> contains more information on replicating our results.

 ## Data Availability and Documentation
 All data used in this repository is <a href="https://hdl.handle.net/2047/D20806901" target="_blank"> available for download</a>.

 Additional dataset documentation can be found in the accompanying codebooks for
-<a href="https://docs.google.com/document/d/1NBHiTc89rqZIpqk-gRAcRLGijC48WoBa/edit?usp=sharing&ouid=108613616105994133659&rtpof=true&sd=true" target="_blank">data users </a> and about our <a href="https://docs.google.com/document/d/1kgi7MNqh516IOvbND5aj7rMhJ-_FHNIzrDQDF_l2Spc/edit?usp=sharing" target="_blank"> data collection protocols </a>.
+<a href="https://docs.google.com/document/d/1NBHiTc89rqZIpqk-gRAcRLGijC48WoBa/edit?usp=sharing&ouid=108613616105994133659&rtpof=true&sd=true" target="_blank">data users </a> and about our <a href="https://docs.google.com/document/d/1kgi7MNqh516IOvbND5aj7rMhJ-_FHNIzrDQDF_l2Spc/edit?usp=sharing" target="_blank"> data collection protocols</a>.

 ## Citation
 If you use our code or dataset please cite: